Tinnitus: Causes and Treatment

 - Over-hydration and dehydration

 Hemodialysis patients who become over-hydrated can experience tinnitus along with muscular cramps and other symptoms .
-Some tinnitus patients report that their symptoms are exacerbated by drinking excess water.
+Some tinnitus patients report that their symptoms are exacerbated by drinking excess water or soft drinks.
+In one case, loud, continuous hissing in both ears was eliminated when diet soda was eliminated from the diet.

 These causes are not mutually exclusive.
 Thus, a patient's tinnitus could result from noise-induced hearing loss and an ear infection, or any other combination of causes.